 ― Pema Chödrön, The Places That Scare You: A Guide to Fearlessness in Difficult Times

 Yoga is not a bunch of stretches.
 Its an ancient spiritual set of principles.
-The physical poses that one thinks of when they think of yoga is called asana practice, and is one of the 8 limbs of yoga.
+The physical poses that one thinks of when they think of yoga are called asana practice and are one of the 8 limbs of yoga.
 According to Amit Ray, “Yoga is not a religion.
-It is a science, science of well-being, science of youthfulness, science of integrating body, mind and soul.” from Yoga and Vipassana: An Integrated Life Style.
+It is a science, science of well-being, the science of youthfulness, the science of integrating body, mind and soul.” from Yoga and Vipassana: An Integrated Life Style.
 A good short and concise guide to those 8 limbs can be found here http://www.yogajournal.com/practice/the-eight-limbs on the Yoga Journal website.
 I am a student of yoga, and I know I will be for the rest of my life.
-It just so happens I found my sweet spot in the asana practice, and it has led me to studying the yoga sutra, and going through 200 hour teacher training.
+It just so happens I found my sweet spot in the asana practice, and it has led me to study the yoga sutra and going through 200-hour teacher training.